lvsl123/shell-script-group/README.md

 adjustall:
 - How to use - ./adjustall <value from 0.24 to 1.1>
 - adjust the screen brightness and also other color problems
 - requires xcalib and xrandr.
-Having bc (calculator in command line) is highly recommended
+Having bc (calculator in command line) is highly recommended.
+If you don't want to have autocheck for brightness value errors then you can hardcode the variable brightnessValue or remove all the checks.
+Do it in your own risk, as setting the wrong brightness especially via command line can make you unable to view the contents of the screen
 - may not work on wayland but works on xfce 4.18

 isinvert: